Bradpk/tic-tac-toe/pseudocode.md

 User goes to the page

-Upon loading, the page will contain: a 3x3 display of tiles(gameboard), title('Tic Tac Toe'), paragraph('player X turn') and reset button
+Upon loading, the page will contain: a 3x3 display of tiles, title('Tic Tac Toe'), paragraph('player X turn') and reset button
 (Function)(Event Handler)

 User clicks on a tile which changes the content of the tile from empty to 'x'